GameGenesis/HAVIT/README.md

 - To pull all the recent updates from the ```main``` branch, you have to execute ```git pull origin main``` in your repository folder!

 - Minimum SDK level was set to version 33.
+Camera feaeture uses the latest CameraX API by Google.